partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 C: Never.

-C: I have periodic checkups once every two months, without fail.
+C: I have periodic maintenance once every two months, without fail.
 Therefore, I am never late, not even a single second.

 R: ...
 I guess we're here now...
 We gotta do what we gotta do...